What does marginal utility refer to?

 Prepare for the Fundamentals Domain - Economics Exam with comprehensive resources including multiple choice questions, detailed explanations, and practice flashcards.
 Ensure success in your economics test!

-Marginal utility refers specifically to the additional satisfaction or benefit that a consumer derives from consuming one more unit of a good or service.
-This concept is central to understanding consumer choice and behavior in economics.
-As individuals decide how much of a good to consume, they consider the incremental benefit they receive from consuming slightly more of it.
+Marginal utility is defined as the additional satisfaction or benefit that a consumer derives from the consumption of one more unit of a good or service.
+This concept is central to the theory of consumer choice in economics, as it helps explain how consumers make decisions about resource allocation.
+When a consumer considers whether to purchase more of a good, they evaluate the extra satisfaction they would receive from consuming an additional unit.

 Subscribe